The Series LLC Guide

 - Expand your Series LLC to new states

-First established as a business entity in Delaware in 1996, a series limited liability company is a type of LLC comprised of a master or parent LLC and one or more “series” (or “cells”) that can have their own assets, business objectives, and legal protections separate from the series LLC and each other.
-The idea is to erect walls between each series to prevent legal actions against one series from being enforceable against the other, which is why the series LLC model is especially attractive to real estate investors with multiple properties.
+First established as a business entity in Delaware in 1996, a Series LLC is a type of limited liability company that consists of a single LLC with one or more divisions, called “series,” that can have their own assets, business objectives, and limited liability separate from the parent organization and each other.
+If properly formed and maintained, legal actions against individual series usually won’t be enforceable against the Series LLC as a whole or other series within it.

 Where Can I Form a Series LLC?